dlt-hub/dlt/README.md

 ## What is DLT?

 Data Load Tool (DLT) is an open source python library for building data pipelines.
 The goal of DLT is to make it easier and faster to build low-maintenance data pipelines.

-It's designed to run anywhere (Python 3.8+), so it can fit into your existing workflows or be scheduled independently (e.g. using GitHub Actions)
+It's designed to run anywhere (Python 3.8+), so it can fit into your existing workflows or be scheduled independently (e.g. using GitHub Actions).

-Learn more with the **[Quickstart Guide](QUICKSTART.md)** and check out **[Example Sources](examples/README.md)** to get started.
+If you are interested in trying DLT out, please email tyler@scalevector.ai :)

 ## Who is DLT for?